-CS:GO – An acronym for Counter-Strike: Global Offensive, a first person shooter and hugely popular esports game.
+CS:GO – An acronym for CS2 Global Offensive, a first person shooter and hugely popular esports game.
 Each match involves two teams Terrorists (attack) and Counter-Terrorists (defence), who retain each side for half of the game at a time.

 - Damaging and eliminating players through landing shots, rounds conclude within a few minutes with two available bomb sites to be attacked or defended.
 Across different CS:GO ranks, the level of strategy is insane especially considering that multiple maps are played at the highest level.